Zaki-1052/GPTPortal/README.md

 - **API Chat Completions**: Tailor chat completions to your specific use case.
 - **Session Management**: Each page reload starts a new session.
 Session history isn't preserved.
 - **Custom Instructions**: Found in `instructions.md`.
 Modify user profile and instructions as needed.
 These are optimized for GPT-4 based on extensive research.
-- For *security reasons*, this *web portal* requires the user to do some work of their own: *installing* the necessary dependencies and packages, adding their own *environment* variables like API Key and HTTP Auth Credentials (you can make these up) in a `.env` file, and manually running the *server* in your terminal.
+- For *security reasons*, this *web portal* requires the user to do some work of their own: *installing* the necessary dependencies and packages, adding their own *environment variables* like *API Key* and *HTTP Auth Credentials* (you can simply make these up) in a `.env` file, and manually running the *server* in your terminal.
   - Be assured that this repo is incapable of grabbing any information from the User, including their Key, but they should still be careful when experimenting with *Pull Requests*, regardless of the `.gitignore` file in the root of this repository.

 ### Further Explanations

-The OpenAI **API**, or *Application Programming Interface*, directly sends **HTTP** requests to the unsanitized and original *GPT-4 model* and lets you customize certain weights of the model’s responses, like randomness or "temperature", and length or "tokens".
-You'll need to monitor your usage of the more expensive but intelligent **GPT-4** model, which will cost just over *10-20 Cents* per full session, and needs you to add *Five Dollars* in credit to be able to use your **API Key**.
+The OpenAI **API**, or *Application Programming Interface*, directly sends **HTTP** requests to the unsanitized and original *GPT-4 model*, and lets you customize certain weights of the model’s responses, like randomness or "temperature", and length or "tokens".
+You'll need to monitor your usage of the more expensive but intelligent **GPT-4** model, which will cost just over *10-20 Cents* per session, and needs you to add *Five Dollars* in credit to be able to use your **API Key**.

 Be aware that at base usage of this web application, you send roughly 1000 tokens for one message to GPT-4, or three cents, and another six cents will be used when it responds with over 1000 words.
 This is due to the information *concatenated* to the **System Prompt** in the *Custom Instructions*.
 This file will be sent in the **Conversation History** with each request.